Evolution of cephalopods: Early fossils

 The Early Devonian Naefiteuthis has been interpreted as the earliest fossil coleoid, and its shell may be in a partly internalized state.
 Belemnoids proper appear slightly later in the Early Devonian, and represent the first unambiguous coleoids.

-The Mazon Creek biota contains a decapod, Jeletzkya, which had ten arms, but the status of its shell is ambiguous as it has not been extracted from the concretion that preserves the only fossil.
+The Mazon Creek biota contains a decapod, Saundersites (originally called as Jeletzkya), which had ten arms, but the status of its shell is ambiguous as it has not been extracted from the concretion that preserves the only fossil.
 Accordingly, it has been interpreted as both an internal and an external shell; the specimen may represent a 'squid' or a belemnoid, although due to preservation its affinities are not known well.
+Another notable fossil from Mazon Creek is Paleocadmus (previously called as Pohlsepia), which has originally been interpreted as an oldest cirrate octopus, but later reinterpreted as rare record of soft tissue of nautiloid.

 The Late Mississippian Bear Gulch Limestone contains some important genera of early coleoids.
 Gordoniconus has large internal conch which looks similar to external shell that can be seen in bactritid, and this genus probably shows how external shell become into internal conch.
 Syllipsimopodi is considered as belonging to Octopodiformes which contains modern octopuses and vampire squids, although it is later considered to be synonymous with Gordonioconus.

 Organ origins

-The tentacles of the ancestral cephalopod developed from the mollusc's foot; the ancestral state is thought to have had five pairs of tentacles which surrounded the mouth.
+The arms of the ancestral cephalopod developed from the mollusc's foot; the ancestral state is thought to have had five pairs of arms which surrounded the mouth.
 Smell-detecting organs evolved very early in the cephalopod lineage.

 The earliest cephalopods, (Note: Ordovician orthocone nautiloids are the first for which trace fossil evidence is available.) like Nautilus and some coeloids, appeared to be able to propel themselves forwards by directing their jet backwards.
 Because they had an external shell, they would not have been able to generate their jets by contracting their mantle, so must have used alternate methods, such as by contracting their funnels or moving the head in and out of the chamber.